crosshj/html-next/README.md

 # HTMLNext

-A lightweight web component framework with state management and conditional rendering.
+A lightweight (and AI-friendly) framework for making apps and pages with all the batteries included.
 Built for modern web applications that need a simple, powerful way to create interactive UIs without heavy frameworks.

+You don't really need a framework, do you?

+How about some CSS and server-side-friendly HTML of your own and one ~25kB JS + one ~500kB CSS?

 ## Features

-- 🧩 **Web Components** - Custom elements that work with any framework
+- 🎨 **HTML/CSS focus** Spend more time crafting beautiful interfaces and less time wrestling with JavaScript framework complexity.
-- 🔄 **State Management** - Reactive state system with subscriptions
+- 🔄 **State Management** - Reactive state system with subscriptions, and you don't have to care much about it
 - 🎨 **Conditional Rendering** - Dynamic UI based on state
-- 📱 **Mobile Ready** - Works great on mobile devices
+- 📱 **Mobile Ready** - Works okay on mobile devices, depends on your setup
 - 🚀 **Zero Dependencies** - No external dependencies
-- 📦 **Tree Shakable** - Import only what you need
 - 🎯 **TypeScript Support** - Full type definitions included

 ## Installation